Sophia of Nassau: Duchess and crown princess

 In 1858, Sophia gave birth to a son, which secured the Bernadotte dynasty and gave her much popularity.
 The birth took place at Drottningholm Palace according to old court protocol, with the entire court and members of the government present in the chamber outside of the bedroom as witnesses.
 Following the death of her father-in-law King Oscar I in 1859, her brother-in-law became King Charles XV and her husband the heir presumptive.

 The couple were given Arvfurstens palats in Stockholm as their residence.
 Sophia was described as calm and controlled, practical and sensible.
-She had a good relationship with her parents-in-law and her sister-in-law princess Eugenie.
-Her relationship to Charles XV and queen Louise was, however, tense.
+She had a good relationship with her parents-in-law and her sister-in-law Princess Eugénie.
+Her relationship to Charles XV and Queen Louise was, however, tense.
 Sophia, herself strictly moral, disliked the French-influenced frivolity of her brother-in-law Charles XV's court.

 By 1861, Sophia had given birth three times in three years, and after this her health was frail.
-The same year she made a trip to Nizza to cure her health, and she continued to make trips for health reasons.
+The same year she made a trip to Nice to cure her health, and she continued to make trips for health reasons.
 The next trip was made in 1863; this time to Germany.
-In 1864, she engaged in the building of their summer residence Sofiero by Öresund, which was named after her.
+In 1864, she engaged in the building of their summer residence Sofiero Palace by Öresund, which was named after her.
 In Sofiero they could remain in contact with the Danish royal family at Fredensborg on the other side of Öresund.
 The gatherings at Sofiero would sometimes be given a political dimension as the center of family councils.